About

 • FAQ.
 To junior master/undergraduate students: if you would like to chat about life, career plan, or research ideas related to AI/ML.
 I will dedicate at least 30 mins every week for such meetings.
 I encourage students from underrepresented groups to reach out.

 • Internship.
-We are looking for interns and visiting students at Princeton University.
+We are looking for interns at Princeton University.
 Please refer to the content in the link for more details.
-We welcome passionate individuals to join our research community—feel free to reach out if you have any questions!
+We value long-term project and development over short-term paper output.
+We want to help you grow into real researchers, not engineers who might be replaced by Claude Code.

 • Join Discord.
 We are hosting Discord server among professors and students for arXiv logo daily sharing and research discussion.